davnev/REM/README.md

 presentations at study (1,2,4).

 *Usage*: REM_SIM.m is the top-level script which then calls lower level functions.
-The user has only to adjust this script to generate simulated results with different conditions (i.e. how many items to memorise)
+The user can adjust this script to generate simulated results with different experimental conditions (i.e. list length, item repetitions, study time, etc.)

 *Note*: The script is intended as an exploratory tool to understand memory phenomena within the context of SAM-REM theory.
 Therefore the code favors